-FEMA will evaluate FY 2016 HSNTP/NDPC through a review and approval process.
-Through this process, FEMA will need to determine that the applicant is eligible, all required forms and documents are submitted, all objectives and priorities as they relate to each NDPC member's program focus and capability are addressed, and all program requirements as described in Appendix B of this notice have been properly addressed.
-The FEMA Assistant Administrator will receive applications that pass this review.
+FEMA will evaluate FY 2017 HSNTP/NDPC applications using a review and approval process.
+Through this process, FEMA will determine whether the applicant is eligible, all required forms and documents are submitted, all objectives and priorities as they relate to each NDPC member's program focus and capability are addressed, and all program requirements as described in Appendix B of this notice have been properly addressed.
+The FEMA Assistant Administrator for the National Preparedness Directorate will receive applications that pass this review.
 FEMA will return applications that do not meet the requirements to the applicant for required changes.